What is a separation agreement and do we need one?

 You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).

-Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Family Justice website.
+Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Ministry of Justice website.

 Can we separate without getting lawyers or the Family Court involved?

-It depends on whether any issues arise which require going to court.
+It depends on whether any issues arise which require you to go to court.

-If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you can apply for legal aid if you are eligible.
+If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you may be eligible for legal aid.

-The only ground for a divorce is that your marriage has broken down and is at an end – and the only way to prove this is by living apart for at least two years.
-Note that this can include brief periods of living together for a total of three months or less if the court is satisfied that these were attempts at getting back together and reconcile during this time.
+To get a divorce, you need to apply to the Family Court.
+The only grounds for divorce is that your relationship has broken down and is at an end – and the only way to prove this to the Court is by living apart for at least two years.
+Note that this can include brief periods of living together for a total of up to three months - but the court must be satisfied that these were attempts at getting back together.

-Once you’ve been separated for two years you can contact the Family Court to apply for dissolution of marriage.
-You and your spouse can apply together with a joint application, or you can apply alone.
+Once you’ve been separated for two years you can contact the Family Court to apply for a dissolution order.
+You can apply together with a joint application, or you can apply alone.
 The process for applying varies depending on whether you are applying jointly or singly, and – in the latter case - whether the other party agrees or disagrees with your divorce application.

-You can apply for a dissolution order using forms on the Family Court website or your nearest courthouse.
+You can apply for a dissolution order using forms on the Family Court website (see the links above) or your nearest courthouse.
 There is a fee of around $210 to apply for a dissolution (you can apply for a fee waiver if you can’t afford the fee).

 You will also need to include a sworn written statement (affidavit) with your application, stating that;